 MAP2K6 (Mitogen-Activated Protein Kinase Kinase 6) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and GPCR Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein tyrosine kinase activity.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP2K7.

 UniProtKB/Swiss-Prot for MAP2K6 Gene